bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           logic
         content: >
-          Above's global computing network give you an on demand backend service that crunches and delivers data instantly to your users.
-Active Data Management technology takes care of global data replications at the field level, ensuring users everywhere see the same data instantly.
+          Above's global computing network give you an on demand backend service that crunches and delivers data next to your users.
+Above's distributed computing technology takes care of data replications at the field level, ensuring users everywhere see the same data instantly.

           Above couples this network with [powerful computing options](/faq) to